Skip to content

 Do I Need an Air Quality Monitor?

-Air Quality Monitor Device
+Qingping Air Quality Homescreen

 If you’re already aware of why an air quality monitor is such an important device, feel free to skip this section and continue below.
 However, if you’re just being introduced to such monitors, you may wonder why you even need one.
+After all, an air quality monitor isn’t an insignificant investment.

 When it comes to the impacts of air pollution, it’s essential to differentiate between different pollutants.
 For example, fine and ultrafine particles such as PM2.5 and PM1 impact our health differently than volatile organic compounds (VOCs).
 Even carbon dioxide can have significant health impacts!